-Against this background, the UNDP country office in Mozambique intends to undertake a series of human impact assessments (HIA) to shed light on how the COVID-19 pandemic is affecting Mozambique in a context of pervasive socioeconomic and environmental vulnerabilities.
-With these assessments seeks to inform both policy responses to COVID-19 at national and provincial level, as well as its own programmatic activities in Mozambique.
+Against this background, the UNDP country office in Mozambique in partnership with the Department of Economic and Development Policy (DPED) of the Ministry of Economy and Finance intends to undertake a series of human impact assessments (HIA) to shed light on how the COVID-19 pandemic is affecting Mozambique in a context of pervasive socioeconomic and environmental vulnerabilities.
+With these assessments, UNDP and MEF seek to inform national debates and policy responses to COVID-19 at national and provincial level.

 These assessments will be conducted in selected provinces in Mozambique, namely Sofala, Cabo Delgado and Maputo Province, where UNDP is currently implementing part of its country programme.
 Each of these provinces offer distinctive vulnerability features that can help enrich the understanding of how COVID-19 is impacting Mozambique, while providing a localized assessment of how the pandemic is affecting these regions.
 Maputo Province, located around the capital city of Maputo, is home to the largest urban and peri-urban agglomeration in the country - that conformed by Matola city, Boane and Marracuene - and is the base of important commercial, logistics and industrial activities.
 It is therefore, potentially one of the most exposed parts of the country to the (socio)economic impacts of COVID-19.
-On the other hand, Sofala and Cabo Delgado provinces, being more rural are perhaps less exposed to the impacts that COVID-19 is having on the global economy, yet they present some of the worst living standard indicators in the country, in terms of poverty incidence or access to basic services, among others.
+On the other hand, Sofala and Cabo Delgado provinces, being more rural, are perhaps less exposed to the impacts that COVID-19 is having on the global economy, yet they present some of the worst living standard indicators in the country, in terms of poverty incidence or access to basic services, among others.
 Moreover, both provinces suffer from protracted conflicts and were also heavily affected by cyclones Kenneth and Idai in 2019, which had devastating effects in these two provinces' social and economic fabric.
 Hence, while potentially less exposed to the global socioeconomic impacts of COVID-19, these provinces present a profile of greater vulnerability than Maputo Province.